Moving to Portland?

 Why are so many Moving to Portland?

-As a busy Intuitive in Portland I talk to people about moves all the time.
+As a busy Psychic in Portland I talk to people about moves all the time.
 Here are reasons people say they are moving to Portland:

 - they are coming from San Francisco and say the prices are too high